blitz-js/blitzjs.com/README.md

 ## Cards

-You can use cards, like the one at the start of [_API Routes_](https://blitzjs.com/docs/api-routes) like this:
+You can use cards like this:

 ```md
 <Card type="info">